 - Treatment: Avoid standing up too quickly, medications, stockings

-- Treatment: Control blood sugar, smaller meals, medications
+- Treatment: Control of blood sugar, smaller meals, medications

 - Symptoms: Impotence, female sexual dysfunction, unable to empty bladder fully

-- Treatment : Erectile dysfunction medications (eg, Viagra®), vaginal lubricants, self-catheterization
+- Treatment: Erectile dysfunction medications (for example, Viagra®), vaginal lubricants, self-catheterization

 - Diabetes is the leading cause of end-stage kidney disease in the United States.